 The changes didn’t stop there.
 When you started a tweet with an @name, you tweeted to the user and the followers you shared in common, and not all your followers.
 To get around it, you had to put a period in front of the @.
 Well, no longer.
 You tweet and your followers will see it.
 Want to emphasize your point or reflect on something you tweeted?
 You can now retweet and quote tweet yourself.

 Buffer has some suggestions for how to make full use of these changes.
-They include providing more context in your replies since you don’t have to worry about the replied to usernames or any media attachments counting against you.
-A study by Twitter, according to Buffer’s report, shows that hashtags bump retweets by 16% while photos bump it by 35%.
+They include providing more context in your replies since you don’t have to worry about the replied to usernames or any media attachments counting against you. according to Buffer’s report, shows that hashtags bump retweets by 16% while photos bump it by 35%.
 Buffer says they’ll be ready to handle the changes by the time every user has them.

 I still wish that they had lifted the 140 character limit just a bit, say up to 250 to 400.
 However, I’m definitely happy about what’s come down the pike.
 What about you?
 Will this change how you tweet?
 Let me know in the comments below.